Introduction: Why accessibility is crucial

 - Clearer structure: Semantic HTML and logical navigation help all users

-- More comprehensible content: Clear and unambiguous labelling of links and headings makes content quicker to grasp
+- More comprehensible content: Clear, unambiguous labelling of links and headings makes content quicker to grasp

-- Higher contrasts: Better readability even in suboptimal lighting conditions
+- Stronger contrast: Better readability even in poor lighting conditions

-- Flexible media consumption: Subtitles and transcripts for videos enable consumption in noisy or quiet environments
+- Flexible media consumption: Subtitles and transcripts let people watch videos in noisy or quiet environments alike

-- SEO benefits: Search engines prefer structured, accessible content
+- SEO benefits: Search engines favour structured, accessible content

 Google rewards accessible websites with better visibility.
-Accessibility is not an additional feature – it is modern web development.
+Accessibility is not an optional extra; it is simply modern web development.

 Legal foundations in Austria

-The legal landscape has fundamentally changed.
-What was long considered a "nice-to-have" is now a legal obligation with concrete consequences.
+The legal landscape has changed fundamentally.
+What was long treated as a "nice to have" is now a legal obligation with real consequences.

 Chronology of legal developments